OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/ExcessiveAgency.md

 > **Excessive Agency** involves undesirable actions being taken by a LLM in a downstream system due to excessive permissions.

 Versus Prompt Injection:
-> **Prompt Injection** is the main trigger for driving an LLM to behave in an undesirable way.
+> **Prompt Injection** is one of the main triggers for driving an LLM to behave in an undesirable way.
 >
 > **Excessive Agency** allows a misbehaving LLM (be it through prompt injection or other means) to undertake undesirable actions in downstream systems.